mirayinc/suitable_meeting_finder/README.md

 ### 🛠️ Installation and Usage
 Requirements
-Python 3.7 or above
+Python 3.7 or above,
-Streamlit
+Streamlit,
-Pandas
+Pandas,
-Altair
+Altair.

 ### 📄 License
 This project is licensed under the MIT License.
 You can refer to the LICENSE file for more information.